RaihanArdianata/lottery-app-smart-contract-react/contracts/readme.md

 Lottery

-Install the dependencies and deploy to local network
+Install the dependencies and deploy to local network (ganache)

 ```sh
 cd contracts